digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

-Depending on which desktop or system-tray-extension you are using, a left-mouse-click on the app-icon in the system-tray may restore the application's main-widow or it may bring up the application's *main-menu*.
+Depending on which desktop or system-tray-extension you are using, a left-mouse-click on the app-icon in the system-tray may restore the application's main-window, or it may bring up the application's *main-menu*.
 To support both kinds of desktop, the *main-menu* includes a *Control Panel*  menu option that toggles visibility of the main window.